liamcottle/reticulum-meshchat/README.md

 ## How to use it?

-You will need to clone the repo, and run `web.py`.
+If you don't want to, or can't [download](https://github.com/liamcottle/reticulum-webchat#download) a standalone application, you will need to clone the source code from this repo, and then run `web.py`.

 ```
 git clone https://github.com/liamcottle/reticulum-webchat